 Just as research is improving treatments for advanced melanoma, new techniques in diagnosing melanoma can lead to early detection.
 When melanoma is found at an early stage, it can often be cured with surgery, according to the American Cancer Society.

 One new diagnostic tool is a computer program that detects whether a mole is cancerous and can detect it earlier than a doctor can by sight, according to researchers at the Norwegian Colour and Visual Computing Laboratory.

 Another computer-aided diagnostic tool is being developed at the Florida Atlantic University’s College of Engineering and Computer Science.
 Researchers are working with artificial intelligence programs to detect and categorize skin lesions.

 Another medical test that looks at gene expression patterns can help determine if stage 1 and stage 2 melanoma is likely to spread and if it is more likely to return after treatment, according to the American Cancer Society.
 This test can provide your doctor with valuable information for effectively treating melanoma.

 These are just a few of the advances being made in diagnosing skin cancer.
 Tools such as these allow doctors to track the growth of any lesions, allowing for earlier diagnosis and treatment.
 Early detection and treatment has been shown to improve the chances of recovery and increase survival rates.

-Education and awareness, while continuing to grow, needs to be continued.
-The dangers of sun exposure and the use of tanning beds has been well documented.
+Education and awareness need to continue and grow.
+The dangers of sun exposure and the use of tanning beds have been well documented.
 With simple steps, such as always using sunscreen and wearing protective clothing, the deadly results from being in the sun can be greatly reduced.
-According to Nickoloff, “It’s entirely preventable, nobody should die from advanced-stage melanoma.”
+According to Nickoloff, “It’s entirely preventable...nobody should die from advanced-stage melanoma.”